Cooperative Education or Work Program

-- Explore you career cluster & pathway
+- Explore your career cluster & pathway

-- Early release from school
+- Early release from the school day (when required)

 - Paid work experience that allows you to work towards your career goals 12-32 hours per week

-- Real-life Application of classroom concepts
+- Real-life application of classroom concepts

-- Establish Foundational workplace skills
+- Establish foundational workplace skills

 Benefits for Parents